 Survivor Support & Victim Advocacy Services provides free, confidential advocacy and support to UWM student victim/survivors of sexual assault, sexual harassment, dating violence, domestic violence and/or stalking.
+A victim/survivor may benefit from having an advocate support them as they process their experience.
 An advocate can help survivors understand and navigate options related to housing, reporting, how to move forward.
 An advocate can provide emotional support, as well as legal, medical, and academic advocacy.
 An advocate can also assist in referring students to other resources on campus and in the community.

 What can I do if I am sexually assaulted?

 If you have been assaulted by someone – no matter who – it was not your fault.

 There is no universal reaction to being assaulted.
 Everyone’s experience is unique and their response is correct.
 What you do afterward is your choice.
 Here are some options: